Topics:

 Why healthcare UX is poor

 Do even designers ask Why healthcare UX is poor?
 One more answer to what are the biggest challenges in healthcare technology.
 Typically, healthcare user interfaces appear cluttered and outdated.
 Leading to overwhelming and confusing user experiences.
-Unfortunately, software in healthcare is not only old, but they also lack efficiency.
+Unfortunately, software in healthcare is not only old, but it also lacks efficiency.
 Remember that the healthcare industry faces many challenges to achieving user-friendly platforms.
 Here’s why:

 1- Lack of information architecture: Many EMRs lack information architecture and continue adding information and features without checking in with physicians to determine whether this is important.